 How to get over a breakup, heal, recover and regain happiness

-This article is part of a series on breaking up, separation and, if you are married - divorce.
-All together they make up a complete break up survival guide.
+This article is part of a series on breaking up, separation and, if you're married - divorce.
+All together they make up a complete breakup survival guide.

 I know only too well, from personal as well as professional experience, how painful breaking up can be.
 So I want to be sure I cover the subject from all angles to help you as best as I can.

-On top of the agony of the break-up itself you may worry about about the future - how long it will take to get over the pain, maybe moving home, your finances, how your children will fare and childcare, the divorce process, etc. Depending on your situation you may have to deal with all of these things, just when you're heartbroken.
+On top of the agony of the break-up itself, you may worry about the future: how long it will take to get over the pain, maybe moving home, your finances, how your children will fare, childcare, the divorce process, etc. Depending on your situation, you may have to deal with all of these things alongside being completely heartbroken.